Hyundai Kona Hybrid SX2

 Render © Car Checker

 Second-generation Kona Hybrid, launched in 2023 with a bigger body and more technology than the outgoing OS model.
-The 1.6 GDi Smartstream engine pairs with a 6-speed conventional automatic instead of the previous generation's problematic dual-clutch transmission, which is a meaningful improvement for urban driving.
+The 1.6 GDi Smartstream engine still pairs with a 6-speed dual-clutch transmission (refined for the SX2 with new bearings and lower-viscosity fluid), the same architecture shared with the Kia Niro and Hyundai Ioniq hybrids.
 Real-world fuel consumption sits around 4.8-5.5 L/100 km depending on driving style, and the 5-year unlimited km warranty is among the best in Europe.· more· less

-5-year unlimited km warranty Conventional auto replaces DCT
+5-year unlimited km warranty Refined DCT shared with Niro/Ioniq

 12V battery drain reports ADAS camera false warnings